mochipon/pysesameos2/README.md

 ## Introduction

-This project aims to control smart devices running **Sesame OS2** via **Bluetooth connection**.
+This project aims to control smart devices running **Sesame OS2** via **Bluetooth**.
 If you want to control them via the cloud service, please check [pysesame3](https://github.com/mochipon/pysesame3).

 To be honest, this is my first time to use [`Bleak`](https://github.com/hbldh/bleak) which provides an asynchronous, cross-platform Bluetooth API.
 PRs are heavily welcome.